 Darren Sherkat is a Professor of Sociology in the Department of Sociology at SIU Carbondale.
-He has published 54 articles in peer-reviewed journal and 11 chapters in edited books.
-His work has appeared in top general interest sociology journals like Social Forces, American Sociological Review, and Social Science Research.
-He has also performed considerable editorial work, and has served on the editorial boards of American Sociological Review, Social Forces and American Journal of Sociology, and is currently on the editorial boards of Social Science Research, Social Psychology Quarterly, Social Science Journal, Sociological Focus, and Journal for the Scientific Study of Religion.
+He has published 59 articles in peer-reviewed journal and 13 chapters in edited books, and three books.
+His work has appeared in top general interest sociology journals like Social Forces, American Sociological Review, and Social Science Quarterly.
+He has also served on the editorial boards of American Sociological Review, Social Forces and American Journal of Sociology, and is currently on the editorial boards of Social Science Research, Social Currents, Sociology of Religion, and Journal for the Scientific Study of Religion.
 Dr. Sherkat was editor and book review editor of Review of Religious Research from 1999-2001.

-On a personal note, he races road bikes, cyclocross, and even mountain bikes sometimes.
-He races for Team Mack Racing, which is a nice bunch of mostly master's racers.
+On a personal note, he races road bikes, cyclocross, and even mountain bikes.

 Most of Dr. Sherkat's work has been on the intersection of religion, family, and politics.
 He tends to explore individual level theories and data, with a quantitative bent.
 While the bulk of recent studies of religion in the US have tended to focus on the benefits of religion for individuals and society, Sherkat’s work tends to focus on features of religion that are not necessarily so wholesome, with a particular focus on contemporary American conservative Christianity.
 His previous investigations have included inquiries into harsh parenting practices among fundamentalist Christians, fundamentalists’ opposition to civil liberties, the conflict between religion and science, and the negative impact of fundamentalism on educational and occupational attainment.